UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Repurposed sapphire to work with Destroy archetype

 - Made lives no longer work with food-items

-- Created canGoIntoDebt component; allowing -moneyGenerated to go into debt

 - Made worldgen way better:
 instead of having doomed money-earning slots, we should have scatterings of